-When this option is enabled, causes the flap switches in Vega to force cruise mode when the flap is not positive.
+Nav. by baro altitude : When enabled and if connected to a barometric altimeter, barometric altitude is used for all navigation functions.
+Otherwise to force cruise mode when the flap is not positive.
 This means that when departing a thermal, switching to neutral or negative flap will immediately switch XCSoar's mode to cruise mode.
 Similarly, for Borgelt B50 systems, the speed command switch forces XCSoar's climb or cruise mode.